Timeless configuration space and the emergence of classical behavior

-Now, think of all the configurations in $\mathcal{M}$ that have the physical record of a thousand coin tosses.
-Given our volume form $P(\phi)$, we could partition such configurations into e.g. number of \lq{}heads\rq{}.
-Then we look at our configuration and find out what are the chances that our partition is correct.
-Nothing can tell you the fact of the matter of the coin.
+The analysis takes into account that nothing can tell you the fact of the matter of the coin.
 Again, all you can know is the \lq\lq{}probability that you'd get at least as many heads as you did, given that your hypothesis is correct" -- which is the meaning of the p-value.
 The more records of a given (approximately) reproducible phenomenon a set of configurations have, the more we test such null hypotheses.
-In this example, increasing the amount of coin tosses, the volume form $P(\phi)$ would sharpen around the predicted value of the theory, and any result outside of it -- say, all heads in the example above -- would cause you to update your confidence on your distribution.
+In this example, increasing the amount of coin tosses, the volume form $\mu(\phi)$ would sharpen around the predicted value of the theory, and any result outside of It -- say, all heads in the example above -- would cause you to update your confidence on your distribution.
 Of course it would still be possible that your state is just on a fringe configuration, and your hypothesis is still correct.
 But this becomes more and more unlikely, forcing you to update your credence on your hypothesis.

-Thus, suppose that your theory predicts a certain Gaussian distribution centered on $x$ with width $\sigma$ for the result of coin tosses (or anything else), $p(\sigma, x)$.
-Suppose you can go out and measure a given distribution, $p\rq{}(\sigma\rq{}, x\rq{})$, with a given statistical significance.
-Then Bayesian analysis gives a straightforward way to update your trust on the theory that gave you your theoretical distribution.